p2ndaw/p2ndaw.githuob.io/README.md

 ## Code:

- Once all your connections are done you need to code it in Arduino, I will put the code below.
+ Once all your connections are done you need to code it in Arduino, I will put the combinded code for everything below.
  ```C++
 #include <SPI.h>
 /* Include the RFID library */